Python-for-HPC/PyOMP/README.md

 and the past few NumPy versions and various operating systems and architectures, there is quite an extensive build infrastructure required to get all these combinations and recently we have sorted out some of these combinations.
-The architecture and operating system combinations that currently work are, linux-64 (x86_64), osx-arm64 (mac), and linux-ppc64le.
+The architecture and operating system combinations that currently work are: linux-64 (x86_64), osx-arm64 (mac), and linux-ppc64le.
-These distributions are available with the conda command in the next section.
+These distributions are available with the `conda` command in the next section.

 Due to PyOMP using the LLVM OpenMP infrastructure, we also inherit its limitations which means that GPU support is only available on Linux.